Introduction to Python

 : overloads the xor operator (^

-: overloads the comparison operator less than (<
+: overloads the less than comparison operator (<

 ).*__le__(self, other)

-: overloads the comparison operator less than or equal to (<=
+: overloads the less than or equal to comparison operator (<=

 ).*__eq__(self, other)

-: overloads the comparison operator equal to (==
+: overloads the equality comparison operator (==

 ).*__ne__(self, other)